Tawfik-JABER/StagiNotes_FrontEnd/README.md

 # StagiNotes
   This is my PFE(end of study project) project in of Ofppt(Office for Skills Training and the Promotion of Work) , which is about of a web application programmed for the students , the teachers and the administration .<br />
 StagiNotes is a exam's results management give these following features: <br />
-StagiNotes includes four types of users, each with specific functionalities:
+It includes four types of users:

 ### 1. Stagiaire (Trainee)
 - View personal exam results.